+BRAND NAME GENERIC NAME

 Invokana Canagliflozin

 Farxiga Dapagliflozin

 Jardiance Empagliflozin

 Steglatro Ertugliflozin

+Benzavvy Bexaglifozen

 It works by decreasing reabsorption of sugar by the kidneys and getting rid of sugar through your urine.
-For persons with heart or kidney disease, it can make a second heart attack or second hospitalization for heart failure less likely and can help keep the kidney disease from worsening.
+For persons with heart or kidney disease, it can make a second heart attack or second hospitalization for heart failure less likely and can help keep kidney disease from worsening.

 Take once a day.
-Best to take before the first meal of the day.
+It's best to take before the first meal of the day.